Treaty of Tlatelolco: History

 In the first two sets of sessions, participants simply reported the activities that needed to be done in the following sets of sessions.
 The agreements made in the third set of sessions consisted of presenting a report of the previous changes to de Co-ordinating Committee and preparing the draft for the following Treaty of the Prohibition of Nuclear Weapons in Latin America.
 At the end of the fourth session, the objective was to entry the treaty into force.

 Preparatory Commission created two working groups.
 Working group 1 was in charge of investigating control systems and predominant technical problems.
 Working group 2 dealt with legal and political questions.
-A Drafting Group was also created in order to prepare the final texts.
+A Drafting Group was also created to prepare the final texts.

+List of parties

+There were 13 initial signatories.
+To date, 33 parties have ratified the Treaty.